| |

 Most of their wet cat foods are low carb in our experience.

-This includes Fancy Feast Classic, our recommended choice in this article.
+This includes Fancy Feast Classic, our recommended choice in this art

 Is High-Protein Cat Food Good for Diabetic Cats?